fredex42/premconverter/README.md

 This app automates that process, allowing you to efficiently batch-convert many project files from the older to the newer version.

+## What does it run on?

+The app runs from the commandline on any platform that Go supports - including MS Windows, Mac and Linux in 32 and 64 bit flavours.

 ## DISCLAIMER

 This process involves messing with the internal content of the project file, which Adobe specifically do not